efskap/discord-notify/readme.md

 e.g. On Linux it can go in `~/.config/discord.token` or `/etc/xdg/discord.token`, and on Windows it should be `%UserProfile%\Local Settings\Application Data\discord.token`

-I've included the sound I use in this repo (needs to be downloaded separately from `go install`), and although it is not native to Discord, it appeals to my boomerish sensibilities.
+I've included the sound I use in the repo (and generated releases), and although it is not native to Discord, it appeals to my boomer mindset.